-The area's proximity to New York City, one of the world's the largest media markets, extensive transportation system, and growing hospitality industry make it an attractive locale for corporate and sporting events, and visitors to the New York metropolitan area.
+The area's proximity to New York City, one of the world's largest media markets, its extensive transportation system, and its growing hospitality industry make it an attractive locale for corporate and sporting events and visitors to the New York metropolitan area.
 The County is home to one of the top science centers in the country, premier higher education institutions and medical centers, and beautiful recreational areas, some with spectacular views of the Hudson River.

-This rich diversity provides a dynamic backdrop for a region also known as New Jersey's "Gold Coast".
-The Hudson County waterfront, stretching from Weehawken to Bayonne, gleams with recently developed offices, housing, marinas, shopping, and entertainment sites enhanced by landscaped riverside spaces.
+This rich diversity provides a dynamic backdrop for a region also known as New Jersey's "Gold Coast."
+Its Hudson River waterfront, stretching from North Bergen to Bayonne, gleams with recently developed offices, housing, marinas, shopping, and entertainment sites enhanced by landscaped riverside spaces.
+New growth is now poised along its west coast waterfront along the Hackensack River.
 Jersey City, the County seat, boasts the 12th largest downtown in the United States and is home to both New Jersey's tallest office tower (the Goldman Sachs tower) and tallest residential building (URBY at Harborside).
-Jersey City itself has come to be known as "Wall Street West" and is on track to becoming New Jersey’s largest City, our very own "Hong Kong on the Hudson."
+Jersey City itself has come to be known as "Wall Street West" and is on track to becoming New Jersey’s largest City.
 In fact, it’s almost impossible to travel anywhere in Hudson County where development isn’t happening.

 We invite you to visit Hudson County and sample the great variety of restaurants, shopping districts, entertainment, and arts & culture and educational institutions located in the twelve communities that make up this dynamic region.
 Use Business Directory to plan your visit and to shop local!

 Bayonne, East Newark, Guttenberg, Harrison, Hoboken, Jersey City, Kearny, North Bergen, Union, Weehawken, and West New York